Semnox-Github/SmartfunRevamp/README.md

 2. Open file `SmartFunRevamp/flutter_native_icons.yaml` and update image path if you change it in the step 1
 3. Run generation tool: `flutter pub run flutter_launcher_icons`

-# 9. json configuration
+# 9. JSON configuration
 There are serveral parts of the app that can be configured by json files.
 For every configuration there is a file that is shipped inside the app and that is read by default the first time the app is opened.
 After that, the app will fetch a new configuration from the API and will store it in the device.
-The json local file and the API response are merged and the result is stored in the device, so they should have the same format.
+The json local file and the API response are merged and the result is stored in the device, so they should have the same format, keys and structure.

-_WARNING: this feature is not implemented yet, so the app will always fetch the configuration from the API until ticket #920 is done_
+_WARNING: this feature is not implemented yet, so the app will always fetch the configuration from the API until ticket #1005 is done_

 **Below is a list of the json files that can be configured:**